flectra-hq/flectra/doc/webservices/flectra.rst

 ``ir.model.fields``
 '''''''''''''''''''

-Provides information about the fields of Flectra models and allows adding custom fields without using Python code
+Provides information about the fields of Odoo models and allows adding custom fields without using Python code

 ``model_id``
-    :class:`~flectra.fields.Many2one` to
+    :class:`~odoo.fields.Many2one` to
     :ref:`reference/webservice/inspection/models` to which the field belongs ``name``
     the field's technical name (used in ``read`` or ``write``)